 modEvA is an R package for analysing and evaluating species distribution models.
 Most functions are meant for generalized linear models (GLMs) with binomial distribution and a logit link function (i.e., logistic regression), although many can be applied to other models as well.
-Most functions can also be applied to values of observed and corresponding predicted values, as long as they are bounded between 0 and 1.
+Most functions can also be applied to values of observed and corresponding predicted values (both in a table or as raster predictions and presence point observations), as long as they are bounded between 0 and 1.

 , "